yorkshire-and-humber-care-record/fhir-appliance/docs/install-guide/FHIR-Appliance-Install-02-Server-Preparation.md

 working server and then to add security configuration back in incrementally, testing at each step to ensure no detrimental effect.

 An example of a potential issue is antivirus, and anti-virus problems may become evident when Docker tries to extract images after it has finished downloading.
-Users will see the Docker process hang and, in some cases, CPU spikes.
+Users may see the Docker process hang and, in some cases, CPU spikes.
 Further guidance is available from docker at https://docs.docker.com/engine/security/antivirus/

 # Installing Docker